 Busboys and Poets is a community gathering place.
-First established in 2005, Busboys and Poets was created by owner Andy Shallal, an Iraqi-American artist, activist and restaurateur.
-After opening the flagship location at 14th and V Streets, NW, the neighboring residents and the progressive community embraced Busboys, especially activists opposed to the Iraq War.
+First established in 2005, Busboys and Poets was founded by owner Andy Shallal, an Iraqi-American artist, activist and restaurateur.
+After opening the flagship location at 14th and V Streets, NW, the neighboring residents and progressive community embraced Busboys, particulary activists opposed to the Iraq War.
 Busboys and Poets is now located in six distinctive neighborhoods in the Washington D.C Metropolitan and Baltimore areas.
 Busboys and Poets is a cultural hub for artists, activists, writers, thinkers and dreamers.

 Why the name?